paulhaimes/syllabus-template/README.md

 # syllabus-template
 An HTML/CSS template for creating a university course syllabus mini-site, built with Bootstrap.
-Uses Google Fonts for type.
+Uses Google Fonts for type rendering.
 ####
 Requires some knowledge of HTML.